realJeremySun/first-web-game-lb4/blog/2019-06-19-building-an-online-game-with-loopback-4-pt5.md

 /dist
 ```

-`Dockerfile` and`.dockerignore` are two Docker-related file that provided by LoopBack 4.
+`Dockerfile` and`.dockerignore` are two Docker-related files that provided by LoopBack 4.
 We will use them to create Docker image.

 Open `package.json`, add two lines under `scripts`.
 Those are the commands to build and run Docker image.